Details

 Allowed Uses: Hiking Only

-Partners: Connecticut Department of Energy & Environmental Protection (CT DEEP)
+Partners: Town of Preston, Tri-Town Trail Association, Connecticut Department of Energy & Environmental Protection (CT DEEP),

 Trail Overview

-Near the northern terminus, the trail follows and crisscrosses power lines in a few places.
+Near the northern terminus, the trail follows and crisscrosses power lines in a few places and is hosted by various private landowners, the Town of Preston and the Preston Ridge Winery.
 Soaring hawks are often seen above a pair of beaver-inhabited wetland ponds that surround a small rock ridge.
 Just south of this ridge is a mysterious historical area called Hellgate.
 Nearby land deeds can be traced back to ownership by the Mohegan Sachem Uncas.
 Hikers of the Pequot Trail will be surrounded by local history.

-• Hunting is permitted in a Wildlife Management Area intersected by this trail.
+• Hunting is permitted in the Rose Hill Wildlife Management Area intersected by this trail.
 Please use caution and wear orange during hunting season.